keyboardDrummer/Miksilo/docs/_docs/core/effective-blender.md

 ---
-title: Effective Blender
+title: No boilerplate
 category: Core
 order: 4
 ---

 > This article is under construction.

-To use Blender effectively requires writing some boilerplate.
+To use Blender effectively, we have to write some boilerplate.
 For each type of `Node`, we need to define one `NodeClass` object, and a `NodeField` object for each field.
 Then, to make using the accessing fields of the new Node type easier, we need a subclass of `NodeWrapper`.
-Scala macro's might help us here in the future, but currently they are not mature enough.
-For now we've written a generator for the boilerplate.
+In the future, Scala macro's might help us to generate this boilerplate, but currently they are not mature enough.
+For now we've written a generator instead.
 Here follows an example of the generator in action:

 Given the following input:
 ```scala